sparcopen/Open-Action-Kit/CONTRIBUTING.md

 This project and everyone participating in it is governed by the [OpenCon Code of Conduct](https://github.com/sparcopen/opencon/blob/master/CODE_OF_CONDUCT.MD).
 By participating, you are expected to uphold this code.

-## I don't want to read this whole thing I just have a question!!!
+## I don't want to read this whole thing I just have a question!

-[You can email anyone on the Open Action Kit team with your question](https://sparcopen.github.io/Open-Action-Kit/team) or [submitt an issue](https://github.com/sparcopen/Open-Action-Kit/issues/new).
+[You can email anyone on the Open Action Kit organizing team with your question](https://sparcopen.github.io/Open-Action-Kit/team) or [submitt an issue](https://github.com/sparcopen/Open-Action-Kit/issues/new).
 Either way, we'll get back to you as soon as possible. :whale::pizza::soon:

 ## How Can I Contribute?